satukon/SatusWeatherApp/frontend/README.md

 # Getting Started

 ## Create .env file
-Create a .env file first.
+Create a .env file first to the frontend root directory.
 Open file .env.example for instructions.

 ## Install dependencies (do this once)